 GoDaddy .com renewal$9.99/yr$21.99/yr2.2xView tactic

-All prices verified April 2026 from vendor pricing pages and public receipts.
+Antivirus, domain, and gym prices verified June 2026 from vendor pricing pages and public receipts; SiriusXM and ADT figures are indicative (ADT does not publish standard rates).
 Next verification July 2026.

 What a renewal trap is